milankl/milankl.github.io/_pages/about.md

 I’m a NERC Independent Research Fellow at the University of Oxford working on integrating machine learning into climate modelling.
-During my PostDoc at the Massachusetts Institute of Technology I started developing [SpeedyWeather.jl](https://github.com/SpeedyWeather/SpeedyWeather.jl), a modern intermediate-complexity atmospheric model written in [Julia](https://julialang.org/).
+During my PostDoc at the Massachusetts Institute of Technology I started developing [SpeedyWeather.jl](https://github.com/SpeedyWeather/SpeedyWeather.jl), a modern atmospheric model written in [Julia](https://julialang.org/).
 With this model I'm on a mission to
 [reinvent atmospheric modelling towards interactivity and extensibility](https://joss.theoj.org/papers/10.21105/joss.06323) accelerating climate research.
 Based on this user and developer-friendly model,